-- □ An abysmally low rate of patent generation in Puerto Rico ranks the island near the bottom of the selected countries.
-At 2.63 patents per million people, Puerto Rico ranks far behind many developing countries in Latin America, including Brazil (16.22), Chile (12.95), Venezuela (7.98), and Mexico (4.13).
-Please see figure 21 below. - Rapidly developing countries like Ireland, Singapore and Korea generate at least 30 times as many patents per capita as Puerto Rico; Korea generates more than 500 times as many. - The low levels of intellectual capital created in Puerto Rico as reflected in these patent data point to a persistent under-investment in research and development, and in human capital.
+- Puerto Rico's rate of patent generation ranks the island near the bottom of the selected countries.
+At 2.63 patents per million people, Puerto Rico ranks behind Brazil (16.22), Chile (12.95), Venezuela (7.98), and Mexico (4.13).
+Please see figure 21 below. - Rapidly developing countries like Ireland and Singapore generate 30 times as many patents per capita as Puerto Rico; Korea generates more than 500 times as many.

-VI.3.
-International Comparison - Innovation Capacity: Investment in Research and Development
+Investment in Research and Development

-- □ Puerto Rico's estimated 0.45% investment in R&D ranks the island at or below the investment level of many Latin American countries.
+Puerto Rico's estimated 0.45% investment in R&D ranks the island at or below the investment level of many Latin American countries.
 R&D investment as a percent of gross product in Puerto Rico compares similarly to Argentina (0.4%), Mexico (0.4%), and Venezuela (0.5%), and falls behind Chile at 0.7%.
-R&D investment in Ireland totals 1.4% of gross product, Singapore 1.1%, and Korea, 2.8%, more than 5 times as much as Puerto Rico. - Given the increasing importance of knowledge in driving growth in the global economy, Puerto Rico's comparative under-investment in R&D bodes ill for future growth and competitiveness.
-Investment in knowledge and research does not reap immediate returns but is critical for long-term productivity and economic growth.
+R&D investment in Ireland totals 1.4% of gross product, Singapore 1.1%, and Korea, 2.8%, more than 5 times as much as Puerto Rico.

-Calculating Puerto Rico's investment as a percent of gross domestic product instead of gross product would reduce the percentage to approximately 0.30%.
+&lt;sup>52 Calculating Puerto Rico's investment as a percent of gross domestic product instead of gross product would reduce the percentage to approximately 0.30%.

-VI.4.
-International Comparison - Innovation Capacity: Enrollment in Post-Secondary Education
+Enrollment in Post-Secondary Education